What does the Digital Accessibility Policy do?

 What resources, training, and tools will be available to assist me?

 Many resources already exist for the creation of widely accessible online materials, including guidelines for content creators and developers and specific techniques for improving digital accessibility.
-You can get started today with the 10 Essentials for Content Creators and Developers.
+You can get started today with the 10 Essentials for Content Creators and 10 Essentials for Developers.

 Going forward, the University will introduce additional processes and procedures in support of the Policy.
 Starting in July 2019, a new Digital Accessibility Services team within HUIT will provide in-house expertise, training, and information to Harvard faculty and staff.
 In addition, each School and unit will appoint at least one Digital Accessibility Liaison to help coordinate local efforts and resources.